Double bunking in prisons

 Corrections takes its duty to safely manage individuals in custody extremely seriously.
 Double bunking has been a long-standing practice in the New Zealand prison system and is a common practice internationally.

-Corrections has a range of policies, processes, and tools in place to identify and mitigate any safety concerns about double bunking.
-In particular, Corrections staff use a comprehensive assessment tool, the Shared Accommodation Cell Risk Assessment (SACRA), to review the compatibility of individuals before they are placed in a shared cell.
-The SACRA does not replace staff judgement but is an important additional tool to help inform their decision-making and minimise any potential risk.
+Corrections has a range of policies, processes, and tools in place to identify and mitigate safety concerns about double bunking.
+This includes the use of the Shared Accommodation Cell Risk Assessment (SACRA) to support decision-making about whether a prisoner is suitable to share a cell.

 The SACRA tool identifies key risk factors to consider before placing a person in a shared cell.
 The assessment captures a range of information about the person, including their age, security classification, offending history, history of imprisonment, gang affiliation, notable physical characteristics, mental health concerns and any other special needs.